Fort Jackson © MArcin K.

 A short distance to the east of central Savannah stands Georgia's oldest standing fort, surrounded by a deep tidal moat.
 The fort was preceded by a mud battery, the brick fort having been built in 1808.
 It was the headquarters for the Confederate river defences during the Civil War, when it was enlarged and strengthened.
-The fort today contains numerous exhibits pertaining to the war.
-Living history demonstrations and cannon firings are staged daily in spring and summer.
+The fort today contains numerous exhibits about the war.
+Live historical re-enactments and cannon firings are staged daily in spring and summer.
 The fort also offers picturesque views of Savannah's skyline, and the grounds are a good place for a walk on a pleasant day.

 Address: 1 Fort Jackson Road